 Gather the ingredients.

-Place two slices of bread on a cutting board and spread a quarter of the softened butter evenly and thinly on one side of each slice.
+Place two slices of bread on a cutting board and spread 1 tablespoon of the softened butter evenly and thinly on one side of each slice.
 Make sure you cover the entire slice from edge to edge.

-Place the second slice of bread on the cheese, butter-side up.
+Spread 1/2 teaspoon of mustard on the unbuttered side of the remaining slice of bread.
+Place the slice of bread on the cheese, butter-side up.

-Remove the sandwich to a plate and repeat steps 2 through 5 to make the remaining sandwich.
+Remove the sandwich to a plate and repeat steps 2 through 5 for the second sandwich.